 Between the births of my first two (now 8 and 5) and our newest addition (now 13 months), our lifestyle underwent some pretty major changes.
-In effort to reduce our toxic load, I’ve tossed just about every piece of plastic from our kitchen, replacing as much as possible with glass and stainless steel.
+In efforts to reduce our toxic load, I’ve tossed just about every piece of plastic from our kitchen, replacing as much as possible with glass and stainless steel.

-So when it came time to think about feeding gear for our littlest guy, I knew this time around would be different.
+So when it was time to think about feeding gear for our littlest guy, I knew this time around would be different.
 I polled my crunchy friends, read lots of reviews and sifted through lots of options.

 We’ve tested my selections over this past year and today I’m happy to present my carefully chosen list of Best Nontoxic Baby Feeding Gear.